patrickyan/balanced/README.md

 4. Add the event to your page.

-5. Add input fields for the arguments you want to pass to Balanced.
+5. On the page, add a form with input fields for the arguments you want to pass to Balanced.

-If you want the event to actually save data from the response, your section needs to have fields with handles that exactly match Balanced's response. `_` in Balanced fields are automatically converted into `-` to match Symphony conventions.
+If you want the event to save data from the response, your section needs to have fields with handles that exactly match Balanced's response. `_` in Balanced fields are automatically converted into `-` to match Symphony convention.

 Use the **Balanced: Webhooks Router** event in combination with events that have a webhook filter.